tomcotter7/notes/entropy.md

 so $x$ is all possible outcomes of the random variable $X$ and $p(x)$ is the probability of $x$.

+Shannon entropy uses a log of base 2.

 ## Information Content

 The information content of an event (suprisal) is a function that increases as the probability of the event decreases.